 France given warning after ‘masters’ Ireland expose deeper issues

-Les Bleus coach Fabien Galthie could not analyse his side’s shortcomings in the immediate aftermath, with concerns extending beyond the lines of the Stade Velodrome pitch after an agonising end to last year’s World Cup cycle
+Les Bleus coach Fabien Galthie could not analyse his side’s shortcomings in the immediate aftermath of Friday’s 38-17 drubbing, with concerns extending beyond the lines of the Stade Velodrome pitch after an agonising end to last year’s World Cup cycle

 Fabien Galthie didn’t want to talk about it.
 The France coach had sloped into the press conference room at the Stade Velodrome, evasive eyes flickering beneath those familiar thick-rimmed glasses as Galthie readied himself for the questions he knew had to come.